 What’s Amara’s favourite thing about tea?
 “The thing I like about tea is the subtle nuances in tea… the depth.“

 Often you’ll be offered a cup of tea when chowing down on yum cha, but do you really think about the tea and how it matches?
 Like wine, there are ways to combine high-quality food with excellent tea.
 The Food & Tea Pairing Workshop was a great way to discover how to pair your meals with quality tea.
 Cheryl Teo from Flag & Spear is a tea master who took us through flavour theory and pairing hot and cold teas with different types of food.

-Aside from learning more about tea, I had one burning question which I wanted answered: why does my white tea often taste bitter?
+Aside from learning more about tea, I had one burning question that I wanted an answer for: why does my white tea often taste bitter?
 Well, the answer came in the Masterclasses.

 “A good quality tea should never be bitter.
 If it is, it’s crap but [a good tea] can be astringent,” Cheryl Teo from Flag & Spear said.